darwinia-network/rfcs-deprecated/RFC/0013-darwinia-cross-chain-nft-standards.md

 In a cross-chain environment, Token's identification and resolution problems require new solutions and standards to solve.
 Therefore, we introduce a analytic system based on the cross-chain certification of the pass to solve the positioning and analysis requirements of the cross-chain of the pass.
 Through the census system and the unique identifier in the domain, we can have the relationship between the certificate and the certificate of different domains.
 Map them up and identify the same and different between them.

-This article will further refine the NFT-related standards and design details based on [RFC-0010 Darwinia Cross-chain NFT Bridge Protocol] (./0010-darwinia-cross-chain-nft-bridge-protocol.md).
+This article will further refine the NFT-related standards and design details based on [RFC-0010 Darwinia Cross-chain NFT Bridge Protocol](./0010-darwinia-cross-chain-nft-bridge-protocol.md).